 Reverse Repurchase Agreements.
 Each Fund may enter into reverse repurchase agreements in accordance with its investment restrictions.
 Pursuant to such agreements, the Fund would sell portfolio securities to financial institutions such as banks and broker-dealers, and agree to repurchase them at a mutually agreed-upon date and price.
-At the time the Fund enters into a reverse repurchase agreement, it will place in a segregated custodial account asset such as U.S. Government securities or other liquid, high grade debt securities, generally rated in one of the three highest ratings categories, consistent with the Fund's investment restrictions having a value at least equal to the repurchase price (including accrued interest) and will subsequently monitor the account to ensure that such equivalent value is maintained.
+A fund may enter into reverse repurchase agreements or similar financing transactions, if the fund: (i) complies with the asset coverage requirements of section 18, and combines the aggregate amount of indebtedness associated with all reverse repurchase agreements or similar financing transactions or similar financing transactions agreements or similar financing transactions agreements or similar financing transactions as derivatives transactions for all purposes.
 Reverse repurchase agreements involve the risk that the market value of the securities sold by the Fund may decline below the price at which it is obligated to repurchase the securities.